 I left school when I was 14 to help support my mother and two siblings - and soon after circumstances took us to Africa.
-I left home when I was sixteen and drove a battered 1940s Ford saloon, ferrying Zulu and Pondo construction labourers to and from their work in the countryside.
+I left home when I was sixteen and drove a battered 1940s Ford saloon, ferrying Zulu and Pondo construction workers to and from their work in the countryside.
 Earning a living wasn’t easy being a white boy without qualifications in apartheid South Africa – though of course, as I soon learnt it was nothing compared to being an African in the same situation.
 I was definitely close to the bottom of the social ladder.
 I applied for various interesting jobs – trainee game ranger, junior crime reporter – and passed their entrance exams, but was eventually rejected because I did not hold any educational qualifications.

 It’s an old cliché, but desperate times demanded desperate measures.
 Lying about my age seemed a good idea, so I told the authorities I was 21, and I had a succession of jobs including a year as a traffic cop.
 When an editor who was starting a new weekly magazine offered me a position as a trainee journalist I jumped at the opportunity.
 This was to be a brief working relationship.
 The day I arrived for work Special Branch detectives raided his office.
-He had been on their ‘wanted list’ for subversive activities for a long time.
+He had been on their ‘wanted list’ for Communist subversive activities for a long time.
 My career in journalism lasted all of five minutes after a rather stomach-churning interview with burly, frightening men.

 I joined the Fire and Rescue Service, probably the most important learning curve of my young life.
-It was a time of guns and knives, hard men and brutal police.
-I witnessed human behaviour at its best and worse, experienced shocking and lethal violence, saw grotesque injuries and had frightening encounters.
-Finally though, events caught up with me.
+It was a time of guns and knives, hard men, and brutal police.
+I witnessed human behaviour at its best and worse, experienced shocking and lethal violence, saw grotesque injuries, and had frightening encounters.
+Finally, though, events caught up with me.
 I passed my next set of fire service exams and was earmarked as a Station Officer trainee.
-Continuing would have uncovered the fact that I was still under age.
+Continuing would have uncovered the fact that I was still underage.
 Fate, as always, arranged an escape plan.
 My friend, a photographer for a magazine company, gave me a tip-off that they needed another photographer.
 I didn’t know one end of a camera from another, but he taught me as much as he could as quickly as he could and then stood as guarantor so I could go into debt and buy the equipment I needed.
 From there on it was the high life.
-Parties, models, and money that seemed to disappear quickly.
+Parties, models, and money that disappeared quickly.
 I never realised I had so many friends in need of a loan.
 But that high-end lifestyle had a strange, uneasy effect on me.
 I felt out of touch with the ‘real’ world and after a potentially fatal incident involving a firearm, I turned my back on it.
 Returning to England with very little money, but still in one piece, I was soon on newspaper and broadcasters’ shortlists as a photographer and cameraman – but - finally - I was impatient and the wait proved too long.
 After a year or so of driving lorries and then bulldozers in the construction industry, I passed an entrance exam (thank heavens for libraries) to become a farm worker in Canada, but when the Canadian government changed its policy I left for Australia.
 I definitely need far horizons.